MadhanRavuru/Master_Program_Thesis_Projects/README.md

 This repository contains all projects performed as part of my Master Thesis.
 It also includes Thesis report *CSE_Master_Thesis.pdf*

 *Note*: The projects does not include data and models.
 The data contains patient red blood cell crops, who gave consent for analysis.
-As Thesis is done in collaboration with **Siemens Healthineers GmbH**, data is removed as part of confidential issues.
+As Thesis is done in collaboration with **Siemens Healthineers AG**, data is removed as part of confidential issues.